 Throughout the years, I have lived in many homes.
 Each has had one thing in common; the radiant ambience of candles.
 I have always strived to re-create the same haven as the home of my youth.
 It is in this spirit that I decided to take what I had learned about creating candles from my Mother, and apply it using the newest and most luxurious products on the market.
 I set out to make masterpieces, inspired by two generations of artisans, our love of candles, and the warmth they evoke.

 I want to share the gift of happiness that candle making has brought to my life.
-Browse our supplies and make the candle of your dreams.
-If you don’t want to make it yourself, you can still enjoy a candle custom made to your liking with my signature custom candle line, iLite Candles, now managed by my beautiful and creative daughter.
+Browse our products and make the candle of your dreams.
+If you don’t want to make it yourself, you can still enjoy hand poured candle with my signature candle line, iLite Candles, now managed by my beautiful and creative daughter.

 Each candle is hand poured in Toronto, Canada using the finest quality materials.
 From the elegant vessels, to the cotton wicks, and the natural, clean-burning wax, no detail is overlooked to ensure quality and elegance at every step.